isc-projects/kea/doc/sphinx/arm/ddns.rst

 .. warning::

-   It is possible for a malicious attacker to send bogus Name Change Requests to the DHCP-DDNS server.
+   It is possible for a malicious attacker to send bogus NameChangeRequests to the DHCP-DDNS server.
 Addresses other than the IPv4 or IPv6 loopback addresses (127.0.0.1 or ::1) should only be used for testing purposes; note that local users may still communicate with the DHCP-DDNS server.